-- a) adopt, review and implement comprehensive legislation to protect great apes, which includes: - a prohibition of all international trade for primarily commercial purposes, including sale, display, purchase, offer to purchase and acquisition for commercial purposes of wildcaught specimens of great apes; and - ii) deterrent penalties aimed at eliminating illegal trade in great apes and parts and derivatives thereof; - b) strengthen enforcement controls, including anti-poaching measures in great ape habitats and anti-smuggling measures at international borders; - c) where feasible, establish the origin of confiscated specimens of great apes, e.g. through the use of forensic applications", - d) provide accurate and up-to-date information on illegal trade in great apes in the CITES Annual Illegal Trade report in a timely manner, following the guidelines developed by the Secretariat and, as appropriate, consider contributing to the GRASP Apes Seizure database and the IUCN SSC A.P.E.S. database. - e) promote the protection of great ape habitats, including cross-border cooperation between neighbouring range States for the management of contiguous habitat, and to take appropriate action to restore or connect such habitats where they have become fragmented or diminished in quality; - f) support, in accordance with the Convention and where feasible, the repatriation of seized live animals to their countries of origin, if suitable facilities for keeping them exist; and - g) be particularly vigilant and strictly adhere to the provisions of the Convention regarding any proposed trade in wild-caught or allegedly captive-bred live specimens of great apes;
+- a) adopt, review and implement comprehensive legislation to protect great apes, which includes: - a prohibition of all international trade for primarily commercial purposes, including sale, display, purchase, offer to purchase and acquisition for commercial purposes of wild-caught specimens of great apes; and - ii) deterrent penalties aimed at eliminating illegal trade in great apes and parts and derivatives thereof; - b) strengthen enforcement controls, including anti-poaching measures in great ape habitats and antismuggling measures at international borders; - c) where feasible, establish the origin of confiscated specimens of great apes, e.g. through the use of forensic applications", - d) provide accurate and up-to-date information on illegal trade in great apes in the CITES Annual Illegal Trade report in a timely manner, following the guidelines developed by the Secretariat and, as appropriate, consider contributing to the GRASP Apes Seizure database and the IUCN SSC A.P.E.S. database.

+- e) promote the protection of great ape habitats, including cross-border cooperation between neighbouring range States for the management of contiguous habitat, and to take appropriate action to restore or connect such habitats where they have become fragmented or diminished in quality; - f) support, in accordance with the Convention and where feasible, the repatriation of live animals to their countries or origin; and - g) be particularly vigilant and strictly adhere to the provisions of the Convention regarding any proposed trade in wild-caught or allegedly captive-bred live specimens of great apes;